AJGauthier/mIERda/README.md

 ```

 #### (C) - RESPONSE COHERENCE AND RELIABILITY
-The compute_cohRel function will only return an output for multidimensional scale (nfactors ≥ 2).
-If a scale is unidimensional (nfactors = 1) the compute_cohRel function will return NA for this scale.
+The compute_cohRel function will only return an output for multidimensional scale (nb_factors ≥ 2).
+If a scale is unidimensional (nb_factors = 1) the compute_cohRel function will return NA for this scale.
 ```{r}
 rel_coh <- compute_cohRel(df, scales_list, nb_factors) #Computes response coherence and reliability then returns list of response coherence and response reliability for each scale of the survey respCoh_scale_name <- rel_coh[[response_coherence]][[scale_name]] #Returns response reliability.
 If length(scale_name)=1 a vector is returned, otherwise a list of length(scale_name) is returned